Freakonomics Radio, Fat Edition: Is the Obesity Epidemic for Real?

 Is America’s Obesity Epidemic for Real?
 Hear from a 280-pound woman, a top White House doctor, and an overweight but underbelieving academic.

 We’ve just completed our second full-length podcast.
 It’s called “Is America’s Obesity Epidemic for Real?”
 It costs $0.00.
 (The podcast, that is, not the epidemic.)
 Get it here at iTunes; if you subscribe, all future episodes will be delivered in your sleep.
-You can also get it here via RSS feed, or listen now (see box at right).
+You can also get it here via RSS feed, read the transcript, or listen with the audio player above.